African-American officeholders in the United States, 1789–1866

 In 1836, Alexander L. Twilight became the first African American to be elected as a state legislator in the United States.

-The United States has had five African-American elected office holders prior to 1867.
+The United States has had five African American elected officeholders prior to 1867.
 After Congress passed the First Military Reconstruction Act of 1867 and ratified the Fifteenth Amendment to the United States Constitution in 1870, African Americans began to be elected or appointed to national, state, county and local offices throughout the United States.

-Four of the five office holders served in a New England state.
+Four of the five officeholders served in New England states.
 Three officeholders served as state legislators.